Water for life

 Target 1.3 – Water for Traditional Owners

 The following target focuses on improving water allocations for Traditional Owners.
-It is consistent with the role of Traditional Owners as the voice for their Country and with the directions expected to be outlined in the Waterways of the West Action Plan and the Central and Gippsland Region Sustainable Water Strategy though more detailed analysis and target-setting is included in those documents.
+It is consistent with the role of Traditional Owners as the voice for their Country and with the directions within the Yarra Strategic Plan, Waterways of the West Action Plan and the Central and Gippsland Region Sustainable Water Strategy though more detailed analysis and target-setting is included in those documents.
 Progress towards this target is expected to be monitored through the Department of Environment, Land, Water and Planning.

 Target 1.4 – Water for agriculture